ptrooms/openhab-addons/addons/binding/org.openhab.binding.tibber/README.md

 The Tibber Binding connects to the [Tibber API](https://developer.tibber.com), and enables users to retrieve electricity data:

+Note: this version adapted to Java8 using openHAB release 2.4.0 using offline (discontinued) libraries.

+To compile use the following: $ mvn clean install -o -DskipTests=true -Dcheckstyle.skip

-Note: this version adapted to Java8 in openHAB release 2.4.0 To activate, place de resulting target/**.JAR file in the openHAB "addons" folder where the bundle will be picked up for activation.
+To activate the bundle, place de resulting target/**.JAR file in the openHAB "addons" folder where the bundle will be picked up for activation.
-As of 20dec22 we have added Tomorrow prices and Pricelevel
+* As of 20dec22 we have added Tomorrow prices and Pricelevel array
+* As of 07jan23 we have added Monthly and Weekly JSON array and TOD for+with upcoming cheapiest price.

+Note/warning: The framework of openHAB is not properly (super)disposing a reweal of an addon causing lingering errors such as **"handler was already disposed"** at renewal of binding(s), things and items.
+Specifically at live-updates this can flood the console with these warmings.
+To circument, restart openHAB which clears the callback of items/things towards old binding.

 * Default: Frequent polls are performed to retrieve electricity price and cost/consumption information
 * Optional: For users having Tibber Pulse, a websocket connection is established to retrieve live measurements